composite-primary-keys/composite_primary_keys/test/README_tests.txt

     - activerecord (3.1.0.rc5 or later)
     - mysql (or the adapter of your choice)

-* Put your mysql connection settings to test/connections/databases.yml look into databases.example.yml for reference, keep only one connection spec at once in databases.yml
+* Put your database connection settings in test/connections/databases.yml.
+  Look at databases.example.yml for examples.

     mysql:
       adapter: mysql